 SRES Smart is accessed via the

-Client Portal and takes users through a series of online modules.
+Client Portal (under the 'My Systems' tab) and takes users through a series of online modules.
 It requires users to complete a series of knowledge checks to demonstrate they understand their

 obligations under the SRES.